vialink/viacrypt/README.md

     grunt curl-dir

-For easing development there is a `watch` task to automatically rerun a task above when one of its input files are altered.
+For easing development there is a `run` task to automatically rerun a task above when one of its input files are altered and also run a development server that will restart when needed.

-    grunt watch
+    grunt run

 Running